Selective laser sintering: Materials

 The quality of printed structures depends on the various factors include powder properties such as particle size and shape, density, roughness, and porosity.
-Furthermore, the particle distribution and their thermal properties affect a lot on the flowability of the powder.
+Furthermore, the particle distribution and their thermal properties have a significant effect on the flowability of the powder.

 Commercially-available materials used in SLS come in powder form and include, but are not limited to, polymers such as polyamides (PA), polystyrenes (PS), thermoplastic elastomers (TPE), and polyaryletherketones (PAEK).
 Polyamides are the most commonly used SLS materials due to their ideal sintering behavior as a semi-crystalline thermoplastic, resulting in parts with desirable mechanical properties.
-Polycarbonate (PC) is a material of high interest for SLS due to its high toughness, thermal stability, and flame resistance; however, such amorphous polymers processed by SLS tend to result in parts with diminished mechanical properties, dimensional accuracy and thus are limited to applications where these are of low importance.
+Polycarbonate (PC) is a material of high interest for SLS due to its high toughness, thermal stability, and flame resistance; however, such amorphous polymers processed by SLS tend to result in parts with diminished mechanical properties and/or dimensional accuracy and thus are limited to applications where these are of low importance.
 Metal materials are not commonly used in SLS since the development of selective laser melting.

-Powder Production
+Powder production

 Powder particles are typically produced by cryogenic grinding in a ball mill at temperatures well below the glass transition temperature of the material, which can be reached by running the grinding process with added cryogenic materials such as dry ice (dry grinding), or mixtures of liquid nitrogen and organic solvents (wet grinding).
 The process can result in spherical or irregular shaped particles as low as five microns in diameter.
 Powder particle size distributions are typically gaussian and range from 15 to 100 microns in diameter, although this can be customized to suit different layer thicknesses in the SLS process.
 Chemical binder coatings can be applied to the powder surfaces post-process; these coatings aid in the sintering process and are especially helpful to form composite material parts such as with alumina particles coated with thermoset epoxy resin.